YannickKae/Monthly-Savings-Calculator/README.md

 ## Optimization Problem

 The underlying mathematical optimization problem aims to determine the minimum monthly savings $S$ that need to be invested to reach the final amount $A_{final}$ with a given probability of success $P_{success}$.
+It solved by the bisection algorithm.

 $$
 \min S \quad \text{such that} \quad \Pr\left( A_{\text{end}} \geq A_{\text{final}} \right) \geq P_{\text{success}}